sumitsahoo/barcode-scanner/README.md

 6. Display of scanning result in a dialog box with copy option
 7. Haptic feedback (Android) on successful scan

-## 🧐 Why this is not a library?

-In many scenarios, the user interface (UI) requirements for scanner implementations vary significantly.
-This diversity in UI needs makes it impractical to encapsulate such functionality within a library, as it would severely limit the ability to customize the UI to meet specific requirements.

 ## 📷 Screenshots

 ### App running on iPhone